SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 ## Python fen.py
 I also added the .py code to run the CNN model directly on your screenshots, one at a time.
-Keep in mind that the screenshot size does not matter since i apply resize to make them (800,800), as long as they tend to capture just the chessboard as good as they can be.
+Keep in mind that the screenshot size does not matter since i apply resize to make them (800,800), as long as they tend to capture just the chessboard as good as they can.
 Assuming you already have pip installed, i leave the commands you need to run to make the project workable on your station:

 Access via terminal this folder and create the venv (virtual enviroment) inside of it